jeancdevx/03-infraestructura/.github/BRANCH_PROTECTION.md

 # Git Workflow Configuration

 ## Branch Protection Rules
-# This should be configured in GitHub Settings > Branches

 ### Master Branch
 - Require pull request reviews before merging
-- Require status checks to pass before merging
 - Require branches to be up to date before merging
 - Require linear history
 - Do not allow force pushes